awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 GRANT EXECUTE ON FUNCTION db2.company_forecasts TO user2@domain-or-ip-address2
 ```

-### Enabling Network Communication from Aurora MySQL to Other AWS Services<a name="aurora-ml-enabling-interop"></a>
+### Enabling network communication from Aurora MySQL to other AWS services<a name="aurora-ml-enabling-interop"></a>

  Since SageMaker and Amazon Comprehend are external AWS services, you must also configure your Aurora DB cluster to allow outbound connections to the target AWS service\.
-For more information, see [Enabling Network Communication from Amazon Aurora MySQL to Other AWS Services](AuroraMySQL.Integrating.Authorizing.Network.md)\.
+For more information, see [Enabling network communication from Amazon Aurora MySQL to other AWS services](AuroraMySQL.Integrating.Authorizing.Network.md)\.

  You can use VPC endpoints to connect to Amazon S3\.
 AWS PrivateLink can't be used to connect Aurora to AWS machine learning services or Amazon S3 at this time\.

-## Exporting Data to Amazon S3 for SageMaker Model Training<a name="exporting-data-to-s3-for-model-training"></a>
+## Exporting data to Amazon S3 for SageMaker model training<a name="exporting-data-to-s3-for-model-training"></a>

  Depending on how your team divides the machine learning tasks, you might not perform this task\.
 If someone else provides the SageMaker model for you, you can skip this section\.